haroonalhadisk/video-transcriber-app/Readme.md

 - **Local Processing**: All transcription happens locally on your machine with no data sent to external servers (except for optional AI processing)
 - **Batch Processing**: Process multiple video files in a directory with a single click
 - **Notion Integration**: Automatically send transcriptions to your Notion database
+- **Instagram Video Download**: Download videos directly from Instagram posts and reels for transcription

 ## Installation